Operating on the last Saturday of every month (February-October) 12:00 – 3:00 PM

-The story of the creative genius of Charles Bowdish and his miniature and model railroad creations is one of the most popular exhibits at the JCHC.
-The model railroad is viewable all year round, but only runs on the last Saturday of every month or during special events, such as the Brookville Laurel Festival the third week of June, Light-Up Night and during the Victorian Christmas schedule.
+An intriguing story about creative genius, Charles Bowdish, and his miniature model railroad display is one of the most popular exhibits at the history center.
+The railroad display is viewable year-round, operating on the last Saturday of every month (February-October) or during special events such as Brookville Laurel Festival and Light-Up Night.
+Check out our Events Calendar.

 Thousands of people in Western Pennsylvania remember visiting Brookville between 1919 and 1955 for a special Christmas Treat.
 They arrived by car and bus to visit the Bowdish home and sometimes waited in long lines to see Charles’ Christmas train display.